Xalgorithms/general-documentation/docs/data.storage.md

 [schedule
-service](https://github.com/Xalgorithms/xadf-schedule-service) and that is critical to the performance of the Spark jobs will be stored in one or more Cassandra tables.
+service](https://github.com/Xalgorithms/xadf-schedule-service) and that is critical to the performance of the Spark jobs will be stored in one or more [CQL](https://cassandra.apache.org/doc/latest/cql/) tables.
 The Spark jobs will generally use data from these tables to perform computations; only fetching from Mongo when detailed information about a document, table or rule is required.